cmerwich/text-fabric/codestyle/contributing.md

 Here we adopt a plain, iterative style for performance reasons.

-Parts that face the user directly, e.g. the top-level parts of an API are suitable for Object Oriented programming.
+Parts that face the user directly, e.g. the top-level parts of an API are suitable for Object Oriented Programming.
 We refrain from adding an OOP flavour all the way down to the smallest particles of data.

-However, in many cases we prefer Functional techniques to organise functionality: taking functions as arguments and delivering functions as results of other functions.
+However, in many cases we prefer functional techniques to organise functionality: taking functions as arguments and delivering functions as results of other functions.

 In the Javascript parts we particularly are function-oriented.